 - Shred chicken and serve with sauce and zoodles* or pasta!

-- *I don’t even cook the zoodles – I allow it to steam in the sauce!
+- *I don’t even cook the zoodles – I allow it to steam in the sauce, but feel free to saute also!

 Keywords: chicken, dinner, instant pot, balsamic, dairy-free, gluten-free